LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetAccountProfileByPhone-get-">Account Profile by Phone ID (GET)</h4>
  This API is used to retrieve all of the profile data, associated with the account by phone number in Cloud Storage.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-profiles-by-phone-id/)

 ```java